rajeshprasanth/HomeAutomation/README.md

 ## License

 This repository is open-source and distributed under the **MIT License**.
 Feel free to use, modify, and distribute the projects.
-This is a reminder that Cisco Jabber will be discontinued as of November 30, 2024, and we will transition to Microsoft Teams Phone for making domestic and international calls.
-All Cisco Jabber users should have received an onboarding email last week with instructions on setting up MS Teams Phone.
-Please follow those instructions to activate your setup.
-You can start using MS Teams Phone immediately, and if you need guidance, refer to the following link: How to Use MS Teams Phone for Calls.
-If you have not received the onboarding email or need further assistance, please contact [support/contact details].